Information for Health Professionals

 For a baby going for a private funeral or private cremation outside of KEMH – NCC Form 4.

-The Perinatal Pathology facilities include a quiet room that can be used by parents and their families to spend time with their baby once they have been discharged from hospital.
-Bookings to arrange convenient viewing times are required and can be made by phoning the department on (08) 6458 2730.
+The Perinatal Pathology facilities at KEMH/WNHS include a quiet room that can be used by parents and their families to spend time with their baby once they have been discharged from hospital.
+Bookings to arrange convenient viewing times are required and can be made by phoning the department on (08) 6458 2730 or email perinatal.pathology@health.wa.gov.au.
 Parents are required to produce photo ID when arriving at Perinatal Pathology.
 Parents are welcome to spend as long as they like in the quiet room with their baby, subject to other bookings that may have been made for the same day.

-A plain language report is a report completed by the pathologist detailing his/her findings of a post-mortem examination in plain English that is understandable by people with a non-medical background.
-These are not done routinely but can be requested when completing the post-mortem examination consent form or at any time following.
+A plain language report is a report completed by the pathologist detailing his/her findings of a post-mortem examination in non-technical language.
+These reports can be requested when completing the post-mortem examination consent form or at any time following.

 Reminder: Technical and plain language reports will not be sent directly to parents.
 When these reports are requested, the name of a doctor who is able to explain the findings, a GP, obstetrician or other doctor must be provided.

-PathWest provides a State wide perinatal death transport service and coordinates the transportation of all non-coronial perinatal deaths to and from Perinatal Pathology requiring a post-mortem examination and/or a Perinatal Pathology cremation together with the accompanying placentas.
+PathWest Perinatal Pathology provides a statewide perinatal death transport service and coordinates the transportation of all non-coronial perinatal deaths to and from Perinatal Pathology requiring a post-mortem examination and/or a Perinatal Pathology cremation together with the accompanying placentas.

 Details required for transport